 The Care Act, introduced in 2015, means that we have a legal obligation to assess the needs of service users and where health and wellbeing needs are identified, to respond to those needs.

 Special categories of data

-Certain categories of personal information as sensitive, and therefore requiring more protection.
+Certain categories of personal information are sensitive, and therefore require more protection.
 These categories of data include information about your health, ethnicity and sexual orientation.

 We will seek your explicit consent to use such data (or of another natural person where the data subject is physically or legally incapable of giving consent), unless:

 - processing is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity;

 - processing is necessary for the purposes of the assessment of the working capacity of an employee or the provision of health or social care